Famous people from North East England of the past and present

 Marathon champion, Olympic medallist and healthy eating campaigner born in Bishop Auckland and raised in Ferryhill.
 The biggest year of his career was 1984 when he won both the Houston and London marathons and claimed the marathon bronze in the Los Angeles Olympics.
 He is the only runner from Britain to have won an Olympic marathon medal for more than half a century and is one of only six British athletes to have won the London Marathon since its inception in 1981.

 English revolutionary and social theorist born into poverty in Newcastle upon Tyne.
 He campaigned for common ownership of land, set out in his 1775 pamphlet ‘Property in Land Every One’s Right’.
-Spence wanted to abolish landlords and aristocracy, introduce universal suffrage, ‘democratic parishes’ and rights for children.
+Spence wanted to abolish landlords and aristocracy, introduce universal suffrage along with ‘democratic parishes’ and rights for children.
 He also proposed a simplified phonetic system of English.
-The threatened enclosure of Newcastle Town Moor in 1771 and the witnessing of a farmer who carved a home for himself free of his landlords in Marsden Rocks are among events that seem to have driven Spence and his radical ideas.
+The threatened enclosure of Newcastle Town Moor in 1771 and the witnessing of a farmer who carved himself a home free of landlords in the cliffs of Marsden near South Shields are among events that seem to have driven Spence and his radical ideas.
 Moving to London in 1787 he spent periods of time in prison for libel and high treason.
-He did in poverty.
+He died in poverty.

 Bishop William St Carileph